zetashift/toptanksnim/README.md

 ## Nimified Topdown Tank Battle

 Make sure you have Godot(currently using Godot 3.1 alpha 2) and Nim(0.18.0) and the [bindings](https://github.com/pragmagic/godot-nim) installed when you want to try these out.
-Run `nake build` in a samples directory to get started.
+Run `nake build` in the directory to get started.
-This example shows a lot more of the engine, mostly signals and structuring a project.
+This example shows a lot more of the engine, structuring a project and pathfinding.

 ### TODO